3DPrintDemon/Demon_Klipper_Essentials_Unified/README.md

 Due to the recent changes to how Klipper reads/recalls probed Z values it seems it differs very slightly from how the Cartographer3d software is currently configured.
 This causes the BED_CHECKER heat soak macro to fail & your print to get cancelled as DKEU sees a problem happening.
 The latest DKEU posted 24th March 2026 implements a possible workaround for this discrepancy & will hopefully restore BED_CHECKER functionality.
 Please update DKEU to the latest available version if you have been effected by this issue & let me know if it helped.

 We have made the Cartographer3D aware of this issue & they have now released an update to their plugin to resolve this issue & improve compatibility.
+Please update your Cartographer3D software!

 <br>